pandreetto/saml2-attribute-authority/README.md

   Generale definitions:
 - authority.id : the SAML2 id of the service
-- authority.id.format : the format of the SAML2 id
 - authority.url : the endpoint of the query attribute service

   Credential definitions: